 As a society, we love to see reformation take hold of one that may have had their comeuppance due for a prolonged period.
 It’s a gratifying sensation basking in such a moment.
 But with Persona 5’s longevity, there’s a personal connection that runs deeper, and is almost too rich to let go.
 These characters have now become a focal point for the entire series, with a broader audience that are invested for developers to move on from just yet.
-Of course, there’s the issue of developing and luring the entire cast to return and reprise their respective roles again, but that’s whole ‘nother can of worms, along with Persona 5’s 30th anniversary approaching, with a possibility of Persona 6 being announced, Strikers may very well be the Phantom Thieves’ curtain call.
+Of course, there’s the issue of developing and luring the entire cast to return and reprise their respective roles again, but that’s whole ‘nother can of worms, along with Persona 5’s 30th anniversary celebrations, Persona 5’s re-release on multiple platforms and a possibility of Persona 6 being announced, Strikers may very well be the Phantom Thieves’ curtain call.
 Are we ready to move on from these heroes just yet?
 Personally I don’t think it’s time, but only time will tell.

 It will be somewhat confronting, as it usually is every time a franchise imposes another unfamiliar cast of characters that are slowly massaged into our membranes.
 But for those that know, Persona 5 took everything from its series mainline history and amalgamated the core themes into one troublesome state of play.
 The aforementioned list of prequels and their overarching premise are tied and tagged in P5, with each character’s respective goal proposing the heavy handed judgement to dispose nature of malice that is tied in, with a heavy percentage of motifs implied on distorted desires embodying, and furthering them.
 But how do we get them to return?
 How do developer ATLUS have it seem natural, rather than forcing another spin-off for the sake of perpetuity?
 Nothing lasts forever, but the Phantom Thieves of Hearts have the ability to carry on.